-- The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel and fault attacks.
-If AES is active, the AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
-If EDES+ is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling Cipher Block Chaining (CBC) mode and triple DES computation.
-If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [9], [12], [13], [14], [15]). - The TOE offers 50 Kbytes of User RAM and up to 2048 Kbytes of secure User high-density Flash memory (NVM).
-A memory management unit (MMU) allows to use virtual addressing on these memories, and enables the user to define its own region organization with specific protection and access permissions. - As randomness is a key stone in many applications, the ST33J2M0 B02 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers. - The TOE also provides a 16- and 32-bit ISO 3309 CRC calculation block (compliant to ISO13239, IEEE 802.3, etc.). - The ST33J2M0 B02 offers a serial communication interface fully compatible with the ISO/IEC 7816-3 standard (T=0, T=1) and a single-wire protocol (SWP) interface for communication with a near field communication (NFC) router in Secure Element applications.
+- The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel and fault attacks. - If AES is active, the AES (Advanced Encryption Standard) accelerator provides a highperformance implementation of AES-128, AES-192 and AES-256 algorithms.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) mode. - If EDES+ is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling DES computation.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) mode.

+Note that a triple DES can be performed by a triple DES computation or by 3 single DES computations. - If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [12], [15], [16], [17], [18]). - The TOE offers 50 Kbytes of User RAM and up to 2048 Kbytes of secure User high-density Flash memory (NVM).
+A memory management unit (MMU) allows to use virtual addressing on these memories, and enables the user to define its own region organization with specific protection and access permissions. - As randomness is a key stone in many applications, the ST33J2M0 D01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers. - The TOE also provides a 16- and 32-bit ISO 3309 CRC calculation block (compliant to ISO13239, IEEE 802.3, etc.). - The ST33J2M0 D01 offers a serial communication interface fully compatible with the ISO/IEC 7816-3 standard (T=0, T=1) and a single-wire protocol (SWP) interface for communication with a near field communication (NFC) router in Secure Element applications.